Global T20 Canada: Results

+Statistics

 Media

 Mediapro was appointed as "global consultant" for Global T20 Canada's media rights in 2019, handling aspects of world feed production and international distribution via its various regional subsidiaries.
-Locally, the tournament's broadcast rights are split between Asian Television Network and TSN.
+In 2019, the tournament's Canadian broadcast rights were held by Asian Television Network, with selected matches being televised by the mainstream sports channel TSN.

+For the 2023 season, the broadcast rights were acquired by CBC Sports, with all matches streaming on CBC Gem, and the CBC Television broadcast network also carrying the championship match.

+Broadcasters for the 2023 season include: